yannbouteiller/vgamepad/readme/linux.md

 **What you should know:**
 - Detected buttons, ordering and axes directions are typically different from Windows (depending on your app)
-- Force feedback / LEDS are not implemented on Linux yet
+- Force feedback / LEDs are not implemented on Linux yet
+- X360 "Mode" ("Guide") button is not implemented on Linux yet
 - DS4 touchpad / motion sensor are not implemented on Linux yet (no extended report)
 - Real DS4s fire a button event when you press the triggers (on top of the axis event), this button event is not implemented in `vgamepad` at the moment
+- Scripts in the `test` folder are useful for understanding the current status of Linux support (read the comments)

 ## Installation